Verbal authority. Some people have it. Some people need to develop it.

 “We are going to leave in five minutes.
 It’s time to get ready.
 (Understand?)”

-5. Watch for obedience and noticing disobedience.
+5. Watch for obedience and notice disobedience.
 As parents we give many instructions throughout the day.
 It can be tiring.
 But we need to carefully observe what we are saying and what the response is.
 God is not a Threatening-Repeating Parent and neither should we be.
 He says what he means and means what he says.
 And so should we.
 Authority is enforced by consequences.

 How Do I Train this Verbal Response Habit?